paulscherrerinstitute/tomorec/README.md

 # 3 - CREATE TOMOREC KERNEL
 There are two ways to accomplish the creation of the Tomorec analysis kernel:
 * Either create it using conda in a running JuptyerLab session [section 3.1](#31---create-tomorec-kernel-in-jupyterlab-session)
-* Or build a docker iamge that contains JupyterLab and the Tomorec kernel and run this locally [seciotn 3.2](#32---create-tomorec-kernel-and-docker-image)
+* Or build a docker image that contains JupyterLab and the Tomorec kernel and run this locally [seciotn 3.2](#32---create-tomorec-kernel-and-docker-image)